 Shown with all the components installed and soldered.
 Plug in the WOW121-Diesel decoder, and replace the shell and coupler boxes

-Your WOWSound equipped engine is now ready to run!
+Your WOWSound equipped Athearn P42 is now ready to run!

 This simple addition makes a tremendous difference in keeping your installations neat and preventing accidental shorts from damaged wires.